react-native-linear-gradient/react-native-linear-gradient/README.md

 ### iOS

+Note: as of v1.1.0-alpha, React Native 0.12.0 is required.

 1. Run `npm install react-native-linear-gradient --save`
 2. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name" [(Screenshot)](http://url.brentvatne.ca/g9Wp).